lifenautjoe/meallie/README.md

 This is a repository containing a SPA/Universal application using [TheMealDB](https://www.themealdb.com) to display a random meal on the dashboard page, enable serching the database and display all meal details in a nice way.

+## Specific features

+* Display random meal on each refresh
+* Search TheMealDB database and display results in a nice way
+* Navigate to a meal page with detailed instructions, ingredients and video.
+* Content skeleton for both Meal pages and Meal Cards.

 ## Why?

 Personal case study that could serve as a demo application for the following core tools.